sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 Because the two repartition topics will contain exactly the same data (the source being the same), the optimizer will replace both by a unique one, and replug the graph around it.

 The optimizer handles `merge()` in a specific way.
-If it wasn't the case, the new `OptimizableRepartitionNode` would place itself just after the MAP (before the MERGE), and that would totally mess up the Topology and results (I think).
+If it wasn't the case, the new `OptimizableRepartitionNode` would place itself after the MAP and before the MERGE, and that would totally mess up the Topology and results (I think).

 # Future Optimizations